cherylsoberaness-sys/landing-page-netflix/README.md

 ## 🚧 Future Improvements

 * Refine the current use of **media queries**, as the implementation is currently focused on a single mobile resolution.

+* Enhance carousel interactivity by incorporating JavaScript, allowing for smoother navigation, better control, and an improved user experience.

 * Enhance UI elements by adding **icons to buttons** (e.g., play and info icons) to improve usability and visual clarity.